Glossary of Terms

 Total Project Cost: The cost of a sponsored project is comprised of allowable direct costs associated with the project performance and the allocable portion of the allowable indirect costs of the institution.
 This includes both the sponsor's share and the University's share (matching or cost share).

-Unallowable Cost: For purposes of OMB Circular A-21, an expense that can not be included in the facilities and administrative cost rate proposal and can not be charged as a direct cost to federal sponsored agreements.
+Unallowable Cost: For purposes of OMB Uniform Guidance, an expense that cannot be included in the facilities and administrative cost rate proposal and cannot be charged as a direct cost to federal sponsored agreements.

 Unit Cost Contract: A unit cost contract provides for payments to the University based on the services provided for a particular unit or units produced.
 These payments are not subject to any adjustments based on the University's actual costs incurred.
-This is a particular type of fixed price contract (see definition above).
+This is a particular type of fixed price contract (see Fixed Price Contract ).